... Best Mental Health Blog | Anxiety | Stress Relief Tips Silent Burnout: Understanding Job Stress and How to Overcome Workplace Pressure

 Effects of job stress

-• Physical: Physical symptoms, including headaches, digestive problems, and physical discomfort may develop.
+• Physical: Physical symptoms, including headaches, digestive problems, and physical discomfort, may develop.

 • Long-term: Prolong stress can lead to more serious conditions, such as burnout, chronic illness, or workplace injury.